DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Supplementary Materials for Experiments

-Table 1 records, for ORA, the monitored LTV to the median of epistemic uncertainty distribution obtained in each period of the three experiments, as well as the corresponding risk parameters in aligned training periods.
-The hyper-parameter settings for CartPle, Atari games, Knapsack and Nano Drone Navigation tasks are listed in Table \ref{Supp:Hyper-parameters C}, \ref{Supp:Hyper-parameters} and \ref{Supp:Hyper-parameters N}.
+{ Table~\ref{Relation between alpha and epistemic uncertainty} records ORA’s left-truncated variance (LTV), risk parameters, and median epistemic uncertainty per training period for all three experiments.
+The experimental results of ORA (with distortion function CVaR and quantile) and baselines are shown in Figure~\ref{fig:three_images}.
+Across three diverse Atari environments, our ORA method demonstrates statistically significant dominance ($p$ < 0.001), achieving massive to large Rank-Biserial effect sizes against the TOP baseline (0.996 in Hero, 0.875 in MsPacman, 0.566 in SpaceInvaders) and substantial effects against ART (0.672, 0.511, 0.388, respectively).
+For these three environments, the discretization of $\mathcal{A}^{\prime}$ follows a grid size accuracy of 5, while in Nano Drone and knapsack, the grid size is bucketed to 1.
+The perturbation parameter $\eta$ for the FTPL algorithm is set to 0.5 in all experiments. } The hyper-parameter settings for CartPole, Atari games, Knapsack and Nano Drone Navigation tasks are listed in Table~\ref{Supp:Hyper-parameters C},~\ref{Supp:Hyper-parameters} and~\ref{Supp:Hyper-parameters N}.
 Parameters not listed are as default in IQN.
 The implementation and hyper-parameter settings of ART and TOP in Atari games and Knapsack environments follows the open source \citep{moskovitz2021tactical,liu2022adaptive}.
 The experiment was conducted on a Windows platform with an Intel i5-13400F and an Nvidia RTX 5060.
 The dependencies and libraries required for each task can be found in the code appendix.